dbt-labs/docs.getdbt.com/website/blog/2022-08-12-model-timing.md

 Given the size and complexity of this query, the first few approaches we took didn’t focus on changing the query as much as optimizing our objects and materializations.

-The two window functions (`row_number()` and `mode()` in the `diffed` CTE above) were in an [ephemeral model](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations#ephemeral) which isn’t stored in the data warehouse, but is instead executed in-memory at run time.
+The two window functions (`row_number()` and `mode()` in the `diffed` <Term id="cte" /> above) were in an [ephemeral model](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations#ephemeral) which isn’t stored in the data warehouse, but is instead executed in-memory at run time.
 Since it was obvious our virtual warehouse was running out of memory (remote storage spillage), we tried swapping that to a view, then a table materialization.
 Neither of these improved the run time significantly, so we tried clustering the table.
 However, since our two window functions are at different grains there wasn’t a great clustering key we found for this.

 ### Attempt #2: Moving to an incremental model